Everything you need to know about mosquitoes and top tips to preventing mosquito bites

 Yellow Fever Symptoms: Yellow Fever symptoms develop between three and six days after infection.
 Common symptoms include headache, fever, nausea or vomiting, body pain, light sensitivity, and loss of appetite.
 In more serious cases, symptoms include jaundice and bleeding.

 Prevention of Yellow Fever: 30 000 people die of Yellow Fever every year.
 Fortunately, Yellow Fever has a highly effective, affordable, and safe vaccination available.
 Some countries require proof of vaccination for travel and, as a baseline, this is an important first step in yellow fever prevention.
 Avoiding getting bitten should also be a priority if you are travelling to an area with Yellow Fever.
-The NHS recommends using clothing to cover up, using mosquito nets, and using an insect repellent with a DEET percentage of 30 to 50%.
+The NHS recommends using clothing to cover up, using mosquito nets, and using an insect repellent.
 Follow our tips on how to prevent mosquito bites above as part of your Yellow Fever prevention strategy.
 Consult your doctor for more information about Yellow Fever prevention and diagnosis.

 How Zika is Spread: The Zika Virus is primarily spread by mosquitoes - infected mosquitoes within the Aedes species.
 These mosquitoes are known to bite during day and night.